LuccaMeng/Breast-Cancer--K-Nearest-Neighbor-Lucca/README.md

 Objective:

-Build K-NearestNeighbors model to predit the diagnosis.
+Build different models to predit the diagnosis and compare the results.